 - Olive oil, to drizzle

 Bring liters of water to a boil in a massive pan.
-Heat a small frying pan over a medium warmness and, once hot, upload 50g butter, then fry the sage leaves until crisp.
+Heat a small frying pan over medium warmness and, once hot, add 50g butter, then fry the sage leaves until crisp.
 Tip the leaves and butter right into a bowl.

-Remove the huge pan from the heat and slowly pour within the polenta, whisking all the time, so that no lumps shape.
+Remove the huge pan from the heat and slowly pour within the polenta, whisking all the time so that no lumps form.
 Return to the warmth and cook dinner gently, stirring, for 8 minutes (see word above on timing).

 Add the parmesan (for delivered flavor, reduce off the rind and upload this, too), the rest of the butter, plenty of seasoning, and extra just-boiled water in case you assume it desires to loosen (remember it’ll thicken a bit because it sits).
-Stir gently until combined, then upload the oregano, parsley, and basil, stir once more, and maintain heat over low heat.
+Stir gently until combined; add the oregano, parsley, and basil, stir once more, and maintain heat over low heat.

-Meanwhile, bring a medium saucepan of salted water to a boil, upload the asparagus and cook dinner for one minute.
-Remove with tongs, installed a bowl, season with salt, and drizzle with olive oil.
+Meanwhile, bring a medium saucepan of salted water to a boil, upload the asparagus, and cook a one-minute dinner.
+Remove with tongs, install a bowl, season with salt, and drizzle with olive oil.

-Reduce the heat, crack an egg into a tumbler, tip the egg in and slowly decrease it into the water to cowl.
+Reduce the heat, crack an egg into a tumbler, tip it in, and slowly decrease it into the water to cowl.
 Repeat with the rest of the eggs.
-Cook for 3 and a half minutes, or till the white is company but the yolk nonetheless smooth.
+Cook for three and a half minutes until the white is company but the yolk is smooth.

 While the eggs are cooking, spoon the cooked polenta (fending off the rind) directly to warm plates and pinnacle with the asparagus.
-When the eggs are cooked, scoop them out, drain properly, then area carefully on the pinnacle of the polenta.
+When the eggs are cooked, scoop them out, drain them properly, and then place them carefully on the height of the polenta.
 Spoon over the crisp sage and butter, and serve.

 - 500g child new potatoes, massive ones halved

-- 2 huge leeks, halved and sliced into 2cm pieces
+- Two huge leeks, halved and sliced into 2cm pieces

 - 1 x 400g tin chickpeas, tired

-- 4 sprigs sparkling oregano or thyme, leaves picked
+- Four sprigs of sparkling oregano or thyme, leaves picked

 - Zest of ½ orange